Let’s be honest. We all know there are a lot of things about modern life that are not good for our health.

 If you like to game with your keyboard on your lap, being wireless may be another priority.
 If you do go wireless, make sure you get a powerful 2.4G connection so that there is no lag time.

 We think that the best ergonomic keyboard for gaming might be the Mistel MD600 Split Mechanical Keyboard.
-It is a 60 percent split, which is better for gaming, and has super-fast Cherry MX Brown Mechanical Switches for raid response.
+It is a 60 percent split, which is better for gaming, and has super-fast Cherry MX Brown Mechanical Switches for rapid response.
 All the keys are also fully customizable, and it has memory for three settings if you want to create different profiles for different games.

 Ergonomic Gaming Mouse